Generalized Redundant Calibration of Radio Interferometers: Solving for and

 \subsection{Visibility}

 To solve for visibilities, $U$, we rely on the fact that observed visibilities are linear in the input visibilities.

-The matrix $M$ is quite sparse, but because beams overlap, it is not a block matrix.
+\pa{Here, $i$ iterates over observed visibilities and $k$ over the input, or true, visibilities.
+While the specific values will depend on the geometry of the array, $i \sim N_a^2$ and $k \sim N_a^2M^2$.} The matrix $M$ is quite sparse, but because beams overlap, it is not a block matrix.
 In other words, neighbouring baselines do probe some of the same sky signals as illustrated in the Figure \ref{fig:pixelization}.
 Matrix $M$ depends on all beams and so we assume the current best guess for the beams (which improve with every iteration).
-We rely on stock python infrastructure.
-To calculate $(\tB_i \circledast \tB_j^\dagger)$ we use \verb|scipy.signal.convolve| and to solve the sparse system we rely on \verb|scipy.sparse.linalg.lsqr|.
+We rely on \pa{Scipy\cite{2020SciPy-NMeth} for actual calculations.
+Specifically,} to calculate $(\tB_i \circledast \tB_j^\dagger)$. we use \verb|scipy.signal.convolve| and to solve the sparse system we rely on \verb|scipy.sparse.linalg.lsqr|.
 The rest is rather painful but otherwise straightforward housekeeping.
 For interested reader we point at some of the more subtle technical issues in Appendix \ref{app:tech}.

-There are advantages to incorporating a Wiener filter, as written in \cite{Tegmark_1997}, via instead of directly jumping to a sparse least squares solver.
-With this we can use \verb|scipy.sparse.linalg.spsolve| to solve the system, and although there is more overhead, it is ultimately faster than directly solving equation (\ref{eq:visib_est}).
-It is also considerably better at reducing $\chi^2$ per iteration compared to directly solving the system which makes the filter a worthwhile implementation.
+\pa{At this point we can use any number of methods to solve a linear equation with \texttt{scipy.sparse.linalg.lsqr} being the most direct in application.
+We can also employ any number of tools to better solve our linear system such as the Wiener filter which we motivate in the Regularization section.
+Using Equation \ref{eq:minimal_variances}} we can use \verb|scipy.sparse.linalg.spsolve| to solve the system, avoid any tough inversions, and although there is more overhead, it is ultimately faster than directly solving Equation (\ref{eq:visib_est}).
+Notably, employing a Wiener filter is also considerably better at reducing $\chi^2$ per iteration over \pa{\texttt{ scipy.sparse.linalg.lsqr}} which makes the filter a worthwhile implementation.